SomersetMaugham/ChromeExtension-StockInfo/README.md

 # ChromeExtension-StockInfo
   1. What to do
   It provides easy and fast access to the web site that has neat and correct company information.

   2. How to use
-  In the chrome web browser,
-  hightlight the comapany name you want to know about then right-click mouse button to show context menu.
+  After downloading and register it as chrome extension, In the chrome web browser, hightlight the comapany name you want to know about then right-click mouse button to show context menu.